Hub Motor vs. Mid-Drive E-Bikes — Which One to Choose?

 Hub motor vs Mid-drive eBikes – Which One To Prefer?

 When electric bikes began being mass-produced, manufacturers used an electric motor placed in the hub of the rear wheel to power the bike, this is known as a hub motor.
 Even today, many electric bikes are equipped with hub motors, particularly at the lower end of the price scale.

 Hub motor vs mid-drive – biggest debate in the e-Bike world

 In this article we’ll be discussing the key differences between the two main eBike motor types, so you can make an informed decision on which motor type might best suit you and your riding needs.

-- Hub-drive motors (previously known as direct-drive, geared motors) are preferred by those requiring more torque, and a more affordable price tag.
+Also known as direct-drive, geared motors are preferred by those requiring more torque, and a more affordable price tag.
 More weight on the rear wheel means better torque.
 The downside to rear hub motors is the difficulty of removing the wheel from the bike, and the uneven weight distribution.

 Also known as center-driven a.k.a mid-drive motors are found on many mid-range and high-end electric bikes due to their lightweight and optimized, smoother power transition.
 Aesthetically, mid-drive bikes have no visible battery placed outside of the frame.

 Mid-to-high end eBikes. eMountain, eRoad, eGravel, eHybrid, etc.